rfeggins/Plugin-Template-UCD/README.md

-# IBM UrbanCode Deploy Plug-in Template
+# IBM UrbanCode Deploy Plug-in Template modified for BPM Plugin
 ---

 The UrbanCode Deploy Plug-in Template project is a sample project that can be forked and used as a base for community plug-ins.